Time Share (2000 film)

 Time Share is a television film directed by Sharon von Wietersheim and starring Nastassja Kinski and Timothy Dalton.
 It premiered on Fox Family Channel on June 18, 2000.

-Two single parents, male and female, along with their kids, have to involuntarily share a house for their holidays.
+Two single parents, Dr. Julia Weiland and Matthew 'Matt' Farragher, along with their children, have to involuntarily share a house on Balboa Island, Newport Beach for their holidays.
 The film was a hit when first aired on the then-Fox Family Channel (now Freeform), and was subsequently dubbed internationally.
 It is available in Region 2 German.